unitycontainer/unity/README.md

 ## Documentation

-The documentation is a work in progress. **I could really use some help with it**.
+The documentation is a work in progress.
 Some info is available [here](https://unitycontainer.github.io) but more is coming...
+I am a bit busy working on v6.x engine and will not be able to dedicate any time to writing docs any time soon. **I could really use some help with it**.
+If you feel you could contribute, it would be very welcome.

 ## Issues and Contributions